psychobunny/nodebb-plugin-blog-comments/README.md

 ### Ghost Installation

-Place this anywhere in `yourtheme/post.hbs`, ideally at the bottom - somewhere after `{{/post}}` and before `article`.
+Place this anywhere in `yourtheme/post.hbs`, ideally at the bottom - somewhere after `{{/post}}` and before `</article>`.
 All you have to edit is the first line - put the URL to your NodeBB forum's home page here.

 ```html
 <a id="nodebb/comments"></a>